da-rth/yasb/README.md

 ### What is it?
 **Yasb** is a highly configurable and hackable status bar written in Python using PyQt6.
 Although yasb currently focuses on providing polybar/waybar-style features for the Windows operating system through the likes of providing some windows-only widgets, it is entirely cross-platform and is capable of supporting any Operating System capable of running Python and the Qt6 GUI Framework, including Mac OSX and Linux.

-**Be warned, this project is still in early development...
-If you encounter any bugs, please submit an [issue](https://github.com/denBot/yasb/issues) :bug:**

 ### What can it look like?
-As Yasb is fully customisable, make a status bar your own by applying a variety of styles directly from a CSS Stylesheet.
-The power of CSS allows you to make your status bar look just they way you want it to.
-Each widget can be styled individually by creating style rules using widget class names.
+Anything you'd like.
+Yasb is fully customisable.
+You can make a status bar your own by applying a variety of styles directly from a CSS Stylesheet and customising a variety of widgets.
+Each bar and widget can be styled individually through applying styles to specific CSS classes and their children.

 ![](img/yasb_bar.png)